pivotal/docs-tap/tanzu-build-service/tbs-about.hbs.md

 project to turn application source code into container images.
 It executes reproducible builds aligned with modern container standards and keeps images up to date.

-Use the Build Service CLI plug-in to view all the Tanzu Build Service resources on any Kubernetes cluster that has Tanzu Application Platform or Tanzu Build Service installed.
-For more information, see [Build Service CLI plug-in overview](../cli-plugins/build-service/overview.hbs.md).
+Use the Tanzu Build Service CLI plug-in to view all the Tanzu Build Service resources on any Kubernetes cluster that has Tanzu Application Platform or Tanzu Build Service installed.
+For information about how to install the Tanzu CLI and plug-ins, see [Install Tanzu CLI](../install-tanzu-cli.hbs.md) and [Overview of Tanzu CLI](../cli-plugins/tanzu-cli.hbs.md).

 For more information about Tanzu Build Service, see the [Tanzu Build Service documentation](https://docs.vmware.com/en/VMware-Tanzu-Build-Service/index.html).